 - It is a human tendency to do what you are told to do by persons in positions of authority.
 However, when you follow an order, you do not necessarily have to:

 - Understand what is going on.

 - Consider the goal and come up with alternative actions that move towards achieving it better, more efficiently, or faster.

 - Decide on an action to take.

-- The leader in a growing organization can be (and often is) the constraint to growth.
-Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing the leader up for strategic initiatives and actions that only s/he can perform.
+- The leader in a growing organization can be, and often is, the constraint to growth.
+Fortunately, this is an easy problem to fix: rather than telling subordinates what to do, the leader should spend the bulk of their time helping the next generation of leaders develop to the point where they operate independently; thereby freeing up the leader for strategic initiatives and other actions that only they can perform.

-CEO’s who thrive on the heady sense of power that comes from knowing that their staff will do her/his bidding are consistently out-performed by those who do just the opposite and expect employees to think and act for themselves in pursuit of company performance and personal development.
+CEOs who thrive on the heady sense of power that comes from knowing that their staff will do their bidding are consistently out-performed by those who do just the opposite and expect employees to think and act for themselves in pursuit of company performance and personal development.